wesleyyw8/compareversions/README.md

 # compareversions

-1 file made in javascript
-1 file made in ruby
+I did it in javascript and in ruby